devon-mar/netbox-lists/README.md

             ("primary_ip", "address"),
             ("tags",),
         ],
-        # Tuple/list of attributes to use for target.
+        # Tuple/list of attributes to use for Prometheus VM SD target.
 Defaults are shown.
         #
         # If all attributes return None, the device's name will be used.
         "prometheus_vm_sd_target": (
+            # For a custom field
+            # ("cf", "fqdn"),
             # If this returns none, try Name.
             ("primary_ip", "address", "ip"),
             ("name",), # not necessary
         ),
-        # Dictionary of label to device attribute.
+        # Dictionary of label to VM attribute for Prometheus VM SD.
 Defaults are shown.
         "prometheus_vm_sd_labels": {
             "__meta_netbox_id": ("id",),
             "__meta_netbox_name": ("name",),